 Resolve Doggy Behavioral Issues

-If your dog licks the floor out of boredom, the easiest solution can be more exercise, such as a daily walk or run in the park to burn off excess energy.
+If your dog deals with boredom by licking obsessively, the easiest solution can be more exercise, such as a daily walk or run in the park to burn off excess energy.

 You can also take steps to reduce any stress your dog seems to be experiencing, such as separation anxiety.
 For mild separation anxiety, you can leave some clothes with your scent next to your dog when you need to leave the house.
 Each time you come and go, stay calm and don’t give your dog any attention at first.
 If you make a big deal every time you get home or leave the house, your dog will become more anxious.
 The key is to downplay the event.
 You can also come up with a specific word that you use each time you leave and come home so that your dog knows you’ll return when it hears this word.